-The Nutting Truck and Castor Site covers 8.6 acres located at 1221 Division Street in the city of Faribault, Rice County, Minnesota.
-The property is bounded by on the west by Prairie Avenue andon the southeast by railroad tracks.
-Faribault has a population of aproximately 21,000.
-The area surrounding the Site is residential, commercial, and light industrial.
+The Nutting Truck and Caster Site covers 8.6 acres located at 1221 Division Street in the city of Faribault, Rice County, Minnesota.
+The property is bounded by on the west by Prairie Avenue and on the southeast by railroad tracks.
+The area surrounding the Site includes properties with residential, commercial, and light industrial uses.
 All nearby properties are connected to the Faribault municipal drinking water supply.

 Between 1891 and 1984, Nutting manufactured and distributed casters, wheels, hand trucks, and towline trucks at this Site.
 In 1984, the manufacturing operation relocated to Watertown, South Dakota.
 From 1959 to 1979, Nutting's Faribaut facility used a seepage pit in the west central area of the site to deposit waste and sludges including waste solvents.
-In response to a 1979 Notice of Noncompliance by the Minnesota Pollution Control Agency (MPCA), Nutting excavated the seepage pit to meet residential soil levels, backfilled it with clean fill, and capped the area with concrete.
+In response to a 1979 Notice of Noncompliance by the Minnesota Pollution Control Agency (MPCA), Nutting excavated the seepage pit to meet residential soil levels, backfilled it with clean fill and capped the area with concrete.
 Groundwater contamination was also found to be associated with the property.
 The property is currently owned by Praire Avenue Leasing Ltd. and is leased for commercial and light industrial purposes.
 Groundwater beneath the site flows to the northeast.
-The City of Faribault operated a municipal water supply well located approximately one half mile north of the Site in which trace levels of contaminants were found.
-However, more detailed investigations determined that it was not related to the Nutting Site.

 Threats and Contaminants

-In the late 1970's, soil sampling was also performed under State direction to determine whether non-foundry wastes were disposed of in the former surface depression on the site.
+In the late 1970s, soil sampling was performed at the site under MPCA direction to determine whether non-foundry wastes were disposed of in the former surface depression on the site.
 The samples showed that the contamination was limited to surface soils and was likely the result of spillage during drum handling.
-This threat was removed by cleanup prior to listing the site on the NPL.
+This threat was removed by clean-up prior to listing the site on the NPL.
 The United States Environmental Protection Agency (EPA) placed the site on the NPL in 1983 due to the remaining groundwater contamination.

 In 1984, the MPCA and the potentially responsible party signed a Consent Order to conduct a remedial investigation (RI) at the site and in 1987 these parties signed a second Consent Order for performance of the remedial action (RA).
 This Consent Order and associated Remedial Action Plan required Nutting to extract groundwater until a concentration of 50 ppb of TCE was consistently achieved in the shallow aquifer at the property boundary.
 Nutting constructed a groundwater extraction system which began operating in 1987.
-Two extraction wells were installed in the shallow aquifer: one in the glacial outwash and one in the St. Peter Sandstone.
-The wells operated at a combined extraction rate of up to 50 gallons per minute.
-The extracted groundwater was treated on-site using a gravity cascade to remove TCE and other volatile organic compounds and was discharged to the municipal stormwater sewer and regulated by discharge permits.
+Two extraction wells were installed: one in the glacial outwash and one in the St. Peter Sandstone.
+The extracted groundwater was treated on-site using a gravity cascade to remove TCE and other volatile organic compounds and was discharged to the municipal stormwater sewer.

 In 2008, an Environmental Covenant and Easement was signed to limit use of groundwater at the site which exceeded MCLs.
 The State has deleted the Site from its Permanent List of Priorities (PLP).
 EPA will propose the site for deletion from the National Priority List (NPL) after groundwater in the remaining small plume area meets the MCL.